datumorphism/datumorphism.github.io/content/wiki/statistics/anova.md

   - "wiki/statistical-hypothesis-testing/hypothesis-testing.md"
 ---

-In many problems, we have to test if the distributions of several groups are the same.
-We will use the null hypothesis:
+In many problems, we have to test if several distributions associated with several groups of experiments are the same.
+The null hypothesis to be used is

 The distributions of several groups are the same.

 ANOVA tests the null hypothesis by comparing the variability between groups and within groups.
 If the variability between groups are significantly larger than the variability within groups, we are more confident that the distributions of different groups are different.

-We will use two groups as an example.
+We will use two-group experiments as an example.
 We use a fake dataset:

 | Group A     |